vishalcoelho/python_sandbox/README.md

 - Alternatively, if you have your requirements.txt arranged a certain way, you can add the package name to the file (without a version number), run pip install and figure out which version was installed.
 For example, we want to install the 'fire'package, we would
   - add fire to requirements.txt
   - run ```python -m pip install -r requirements.txt```
-  - run ```python -m pip freeze | grep file``` to see the version of the package installed,
+  - run ```python -m pip freeze | grep fire``` to see the version of the package installed,
         ```fire==0.5.0```
-  - copy the line over to requirements.txt
+  - copy the line over to requirements.txt and pin the fire module to a specific version.

 ### Setting up PyLint